sebastianspicker/otherlight/docs/ci.md

 ./scripts/ci-local.sh
 ```

-The script performs a frozen install, installs Playwright browsers, runs
+The script performs a frozen install, runs the compact verification suite,
-browser E2E tests, probes the served build, records coverage, runs the moderate
+probes the served build, runs the moderate dependency audit, and executes the
-dependency audit, and executes the scientific contract and project quality
+scientific contract checks.
+It does not run the Python backend checks or native
-gates.
-It does not run the Python backend checks or native Apple checks.
+Apple checks.

 Run those separately: